berghetti/pa-mapper/README.md

 Edit `config.cfg` and run `bash ./install`

-check if service if started `systemctl status pa-mapper`
+check if service is started `systemctl status pa-mapper`